evonneng05/recipe-generator/README.md

 # 🍳 Recipe Generator

 A smart recipe generator that helps you create delicious meals based on ingredients you have in your fridge.
-Built with Streamlit and powered by Google's Gemini AI.
+Built with Streamlit and powered by Google's Gemini AI.<br/>
-/n<a href="https://youtu.be/BGbdfH671M8">📹 Video Demo</a>
+📹 <a href="https://youtu.be/BGbdfH671M8">Video Demo</a>

 ## ✨ Features